tom-jod/HeavyBall/README.md

     palm: bool = True
 ```

-A specialized version of `ForeachSFAdamW` with PaLM-specific modifications enabled by default.
+A specialized version of `ForeachSFAdamW` with PaLM's beta2 schedule enabled by default.

 #### `ForeachADOPT`